Decomposition of global solutions of bi-laplacian Nonautonomous Schr\"odinger equations: Abstract

 \section{Abstract}

-We study the bi-laplacian Schr\"odinger equation with a general interaction term, which can be either linear or nonlinear, and is time-dependent.
-We prove that the global solutions for this equation are asymptotically given by a free wave and a weakly localized part.
-The proof relies on constructing the Free Channel Wave Operator in a new way, based on the method developed from recent studies \cite{SW20221}.
+We study the bi-Laplacian Schr\"odinger equation with a general interaction term, which may be linear or nonlinear and is allowed to be time-dependent.
+We show that global solutions to such equations decompose asymptotically into a free wave and a weakly localized component in all space dimensions.
+Moreover, in dimensions $n \geq 9$, we prove that the weakly localized component is in fact spatially localized.
+The proof is based on a suitably adapted construction of the Free Channel Wave Operator, building on the method recently developed in~\cite{SW20221}.